-Market turbulence defined the first quarter of the year as a clear divide emerged between struggling US equities and surging international markets.
-While domestic growth stocks faltered significantly, European and Chinese equities delivered their strongest comparative performance in decades.
+While domestic growth stocks faltered significantly in the first quarter, European and Chinese equities delivered their strongest comparative performance in decades.
 Real assets proved to be a bright spot with impressive gains across commodities, metals, and infrastructure.
 Meanwhile, economic uncertainty grows under new trade policies, despite resilient employment numbers.
 Though some underlying fundamentals remain positive, waning consumer confidence and rising inflation expectations present notable headwinds for investors navigating this complex landscape.

 Key Takeaways